MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/cluster-set.md

 ### Cluster set namespace referral SOFS

 A namespace for the cluster set is provided with an SOFS server role running on the management cluster.
 This is similar to a Distributed File System Namespace (DFSN).
-Unlike DFSN however, cluster set namespace referral metadata is auto-populated on all cluster nodes without any intervention, so there is almost no performance overhead in the storage access path.
-This lightweight referral mechanism does not participate in the I/O path.
+Unlike DFSN however, cluster set namespace referral metadata is auto-populated on all cluster nodes without any intervention, so there's almost no performance overhead in the storage access path.
+This lightweight referral mechanism doesn't participate in the I/O path.

 Each Server Message Block (SMB) referral share on the cluster set namespace referral SOFS is of type `SimpleReferral`.
 This referral allows SMB clients access to the target SMB share hosted on the member cluster SOFS.
 Referrals are cached perpetually on each of the client nodes and the cluster set namespace dynamically updates the referrals as needed automatically.
 Referral information is persistently cached in each cluster set node, even during reboots.